Happy Australia Day!

 We have, in Aboriginal culture, one of the oldest continuous cultures in the world.

 We are generous.
 Honest.
 Funny.
 We’ll call a spade a bloody shovel.
-And we’ll have a drink with anyone who is the same.
+And we’ll have a drink with anyone who does the same.

 We want the best for our kids.
 Our friends.
 Our country.
 We know that things aren’t perfect, but that doesn’t mean they’re not great.

 Here’s my hope for our country: that we continue to challenge ourselves to be better, but in a spirit of optimism, rather than despair.
-That we see ourselves, in the words of a Friend of The Fool, Roy Spence, as people who are ‘for’ things, not ‘against’ things.
+That we see ourselves as people who are ‘for’ things, not ‘against’ things.

 I hope we don’t fall victim to cynicism and negativity.
 That we see the best and want it to be better.